HOW TO FIGHT MULTIPLE ATTACKERS – 5 Rules to Survive

 In the initial stage, try to hold your ground as much as possible.
 You should not turn to run from the outset, as this may often put you in a worst position.
 Instead, try to remain calm and look for the nearest and most logical point of safety, making sure that you are controlling your position.
-Move divisively, it is not a good idea to keep running, as it makes you an easier target for multiple assailants to encircle you.
+Move decisively, it is not a good idea to keep running, as it makes you an easier target for multiple attackers to encircle you.

 RULE #3.
 Recognise the Circle and Line